A Guide to Choosing A Carpal Tunnel Brace

-How A Carpal Tunnel Brace Can Help
+How A Carpal Tunnel Brace Could Help

-Symptoms of carpal tunnel often manifest themselves the most at night.
-That is because it is difficult to control your wrists while you sleep.
-The action of twisting and turning or simply sleeping with your arm and wrist in a less-than-ideal position can exacerbate the problem.
-Wearing a wrist brace for carpal tunnel keeps the wrist straight, avoiding pressure on your nerve.
+Symptoms of CTS often manifest themselves primarily at night time.
+That’s because it is difficult to control your wrists while you sleep.
+Twisting and turning or simply sleeping with your wrist and arm at a less-than-ideal position can exacerbate the problem.

-If the cause of your carpal tunnel.
+Your job tasks may not be contributing to your carpal tunnel.
 But repetitive actions can take a toll, especially if your form is improper.
 Wearing a wrist brace for carpal tunnel can help correct your form and relieve the symptoms of carpal tunnel.
-Simultaneously, it strengthens the structures in your arm, wrist and hand to prevent the condition from getting worse.
+Simultaneously, it strengthens the structures in your arm, hand and wrist to prevent the condition from becoming worse.

-Other Ways to Manage Carpal Tunnel
+Other Ways to Handle Carpal Tunnel